MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 ## Force close conversations

-Conversations that have been resolved by an agent are sometimes represented as being actively worked on in the **My work items** section of **Omnichannel Agent Dashboard**.
-You can use **Force Close** to end such conversations and move them to the closed state.
-You can force close conversations that take place on messaging channels such as Live Chat, SMS, or WhatsApp.
+You can use **Force Close** to end conversations that take place on messaging channels such as Live Chat, SMS, or WhatsApp.such conversations and move them to the closed state.

 > [!NOTE]
 > **Force close** is not applicable to voice calls, routed records, or conversations that have been converted to audio or video calls.